collective/mr.bob/docs/source/templateauthor.rst

     def set_fullname(configurator, question):
         question.default = 'foobar'

+If you want question to be skipped, simply raise :exc:`mrbob.configurator.SkipQuestion` inside your hook.

 .. _post-question-hook:

 Post question hook
 ******************

-Much like the :ref:`pre-question-hook` example above, you can use ``post_ask_question`` variable in your ``.mrbob.ini`` to specify a function to call after a question has been asked. :ref:`post-question-hook` must return the answer of the question.
+Similar to :ref:`pre-question-hook` example above, you can use ``post_ask_question`` variable in your ``.mrbob.ini`` to specify a function to call after a question has been asked. :ref:`post-question-hook` **must** return the answer of the question.

 The function expects three arguments: